brad-dallin/brad-dallin.github.io/README.md

 ## About

-My digital workspace for computational chemistry research, cheminformatics tools, and scientific computing projects.
-Sharing thoughts on methods, discoveries, and open source contributions that catch my attention in the world of scientific computing.
+My digital workspace for computational drug hunting.
+Sharing thoughts on methods, discoveries, and open source contributions that catch my attention in the world of biotechnology and drug discovery.

 ## License